Chapter One - Prior to Arbitration

 Who Paid Grant Campbell?

-10th January 1994: This TIO document (File 56-B - Open Letter File No/56-A to 56-D) confirms that Grant Campbell was handling my related FTSP and (Ferrier Hodgson Corporate Advisory) the TIO-appointed Resource Unit correspondence to Telstra on behalf of the TIO.
+This TIO document (File 56-B - Open Letter File No/56-A to 56-D) dated 10 January 1994 confirms that one of Telstra's executives, Grant Campbell, was handling my FTSP process, mentioning (Ferrier Hodgson Corporate Advisory) the TIO-appointed Resource Unit to the FTSP.

-I was never informed before his arbitration that Grant Campbell had been seconded from Telstra or that he had defected back to Telstra, all within a twelve-month period.
-The following exhibits confirm that an unhealthy relationship between the TIO office and Telstra certainly existed during Alan's arbitration period.
+I was never informed during the FTSP or later through the Fast Track Arbitration Procedure that Grant Campbell had been seconded from Telstra or that he had defected back to Telstra during my FTSP or the FTAP.
+The following exhibits confirm that an unhealthy relationship existed between the TIO office and Telstra during my FTSP period.

 Interestingly, the 1993/94 TIO Annual Report does not list Mr Campbell as having worked for the TIO office, even though Mr Campbell held a senior managerial position with the TIO office.
 Please consider the following points: